microsoft/playwright/docs/src/api/params.md

 An object which specifies clipping of the resulting image.
 Should have the following fields:

+## screenshot-option-size
+- `size` <[ScreenshotSize]<"css"|"device">>

+When set to `css`, screenshot will have a single pixel per each css pixel on the page.
+For high-dpi devices, this will keep screenshots small.
+Using `device` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.
+Defaults to `device`.

 ## screenshot-options-common-list
 - %%-screenshot-option-animations-%%
 - %%-screenshot-option-omit-background-%%
 - %%-screenshot-option-quality-%%
 - %%-screenshot-option-path-%%
+- %%-screenshot-option-size-%%
 - %%-screenshot-option-type-%%
 - %%-screenshot-option-mask-%%
 - %%-input-timeout-%%